Original Issuance Date: April 11, 1980

-- Accounts receivable which the institution is unsuccessful in collecting through the above procedures may be referred to the Wisconsin Department of Revenue’s TRIP program referenced in section E. below, a collection agency or small claims court.
+- Accounts receivable which the institution is unsuccessful in collecting through the above procedures may be referred to the Wisconsin Department of Revenue’s TRIP program referenced in section V. Below, a collection agency or small claims court.
 Note: Collection agencies will, upon request, report customer accounts to credit reporting agencies.
 Any amount due, regardless of amount can be reported.
-A balance due on a customers credit file must usually be paid before the person can obtain a loan.
+A balance due on a customer’s credit file must usually be paid before the person can obtain a loan.

 - All credit arrangements and promissory notes must contain a provision (notice) that the debtor is responsible for all collection costs on amounts not paid when due, including, but not limited to, attorney fees and collection agency fees.

 - The Wisconsin Department of Revenue (DOR), through its Tax Refund Intercept Program (TRIP), may aid the collection of these debts by withholding State tax refunds to individual taxpayers with debts to State agencies.
-The DOR will honor tax intercept requests where a State agency has certified unpaid debt that has been reduced to a judgment OR where a taxpayer has been afforded reasonable notice and the opportunity to be heard in regard to the debt.
+The DOR will honor tax intercept requests where a state agency has certified unpaid debt that has been reduced to a judgment OR where a taxpayer has been afforded reasonable notice and the opportunity to be heard regarding the debt.
 The U.S. Internal Revenue also provides a similar service for withholding federal tax refunds.

 A clear distinction needs to be made between canceling an invoice and writing off an accounts receivable.
 An invoice may be canceled because the institution, for a variety of reasons, is not entitled to collect the money.
 An accounts receivable must not be canceled to avoid write-off procedures.
 Accounts receivable that are uncollectible may be written off in accordance with the following: